/

 Mrs Christine Opoku Onyinah, Esq shared her journey with authenticity, reflecting on her beginnings, achievements, and the many obstacles she faced along the way

 On 22nd September 2025, the maiden edition of the This Lady Will Mentorship Conference themed “Empowering Women, cultivating purpose, Building legacy” took place at the Talkative Mom Studios in Accra, Ghana.
-The event brought together 50 women from diverse professional and personal backgrounds for a day of inspiration, mentorship, and purpose-driven connection.
+The event brought together fifty (50) women from diverse professional backgrounds for a day of inspiration, mentorship, and purpose-driven connection.

 By day’s end, there were tears, laughter, and renewed purpose.
 Something rare had been created, a space where women could grow both personally and professionally while knowing they were not alone